RES Graduate Program

 The University of British Columbia

-Georgia is an MSc. student at the Institute for Resources, Environment and Sustainability (IRES).
-She is jointly supervised by Professors Gunilla Öberg and Annegaaike Leopold.
-Her research focuses on the science informing the chemical regulation of endocrine disruptors.
-Her thesis topic is developing a method to identify and characterize different scientific perspectives relevant to chemicals management.
+Georgia was an MSc. student at the Institute for Resources, Environment and Sustainability (IRES).
+She was jointly supervised by Professors Gunilla Öberg and Annegaaike Leopold.
+Her research focused on the science informing the chemical regulation of endocrine disruptors.
+Her thesis topic was developing a method to identify and characterize different scientific perspectives relevant to chemical management.
 Once validated by experts, it is hoped that this method can be applied to identify which epistemic perspectives are being excluded from policy when a consensus is expected.

 Prior to arriving at UBC, Georgia obtained an undergraduate first-class degree in chemistry from Imperial College London (UK) and has experience in science communication, chemistry research, pharmaceuticals, and science education.
 Beyond research, Georgia is interested in equity diversity and inclusion work and in her spare time enjoys playing the piano and viola, hiking, reading, and gardening.